Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Introduction

-The goal of this work is to complement the numerical simulations in \cite{wu2021helical} by presenting full analytical treatment of the two-link model dynamics.
-We obtain explicit expressions for the frequency-dependent solutions and their transitions, and conduct numerical optimization of the nano-swimmer's performance with respect to various parameters.
+The goal of this work is to complement the experimental results and numerical simulations in \cite{wu2021helical} by presenting full analytical treatment of the two-link model dynamics.
+We obtain explicit expressions for the frequency-dependent solutions and their transitions, and conduct numerical optimization of the nano-swimmer's performance with respect to various parameters, namely, the head-tail links' length ratio, added axial component of the magnetic field, the nano-swimmer's bending stiffness, and the magnetic field's magnitude.